jbdk/fresher/README.md

 - `fresher` uses one watcher goroutine instead of one goroutine per watched directory.

-# Config File Details:
+# Configuration File Details:

-Create a config file with the `fresher -init` command.
+Create a configuration file with the `fresher -init` command.

-Some config file fields can be overridden by flags to `fresher`.
+Some configuration file fields can be overridden by flags to `fresher`.
-- GoTags is overridden by -tags.
+- GoTags is overridden by `-tags`.
-- Verbose is overridden by -verbose.
+- Verbose is overridden by `-verbose`.

 | Field | Description | Default|
 |-------|-------------|--------|